gaoharimran29-glitch/understandingmemory/README.md

-# README Notes on C Memory & Data Concepts
+# Notes on C Memory & Data Concepts

 ## 1. Hexadecimal Representation in C
 - Hexadecimal is a number system with **base 16**.